huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/lyshom-tegner.md

 ## How it works

 The Patient responds to questions from pre-determined descriptive answers that are categorised as limp, support, locking, instability, pain, swelling, stair climbing, or squatting.
 Scores in Huma are calculated in a range from 0 (worse disability) to 100 (less disability).
+This questionnaire is also available in German.

 ## Patients